shreshtab/iceberg-lakehouse-hol/5_Time_Travel/time_travel_SQL.md

 ### Step 1: Execute Time Travel Queries

-In the following steps, execute these commands in Hue for Impala VW:
+In the following steps, execute these commands in Hue for Hive VW:

 ```
-    DESCRIBE HISTORY ${prefix}_airlines.flights;
+    SELECT * FROM ${prefix}_airlines.flights.HISTORY;

     -- SELECT DATA USING TIMESTAMP FOR SNAPSHOT
     SELECT year, count(*)